 That is – you should focus on choosing the right tool for your specific project, not looking for a proclamation that one is always better than the other.

-We do managed WordPress hosting here – so it would be easy to say that WordPress is always the best solution.
+At Kinsta, one of our main solutions is WordPress hosting – so it would be easy to say that WordPress is always the best solution.
 But that wouldn’t be a fair conclusion for our readers.
 If you’re building a site with complex data organization that needs to be customized and flexible, Drupal may well be a better choice.
 Just be aware that it’s unlikely to be accessible unless you:

 - Are a developer